 Barring any issues with the approver email address, the approver email should be received shortly after the order is submitted.
 Validate domain ownership with the link provided in the email to receive the SSL certificate at the admin contact email address.

 Install the Web Certificate

-After approval, an email will be received containing two separate certificates: a Web Server Certificate and Intermediate CA. Only the Web Server Certificate is installed.
-The Intermediate CA can be ignored.
+After approval, an email will be received with a PEM file attached.
+A PEM file is a text file that can be opened with a text editor like notepad.
+After opening the file you will see three certificates, but only the first is required.
 Copy and paste the entire block of text, including the "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" notations, as in the below example, into the empty "Install SSL Certificate" field at the bottom of the SSL Manager and click the "Submit Certificate" button to complete the process.